C2SM/git-course/advanced/Exercise_2_submodules.md

 </details>

 > [!NOTE]
-> Notice also that `git status` in the submodule probably says you are on a **detached HEAD**.
+> Notice that `git status` in the submodule says `On branch main`. `git submodule add` leaves it
-> That is normal: the parent records a commit, not a branch, so Git checks out that exact commit.
-> To make commits you first have to get onto a branch, which is the next task.
+> there, because the commit it just recorded is that branch's tip.
+This will not stay true: every
+> other way of putting a submodule at a specific commit - a fresh clone, or a plain
+> `git submodule update` - checks out that exact commit and leaves you on a **detached HEAD**
+> instead.
+You will see that for real in the last section of this exercise.

 ## Push a change from the submodule <a name="push"></a>

-**Task 8.** Get onto the `main` branch inside the submodule, keeping the edit you made, then commit it.
+**Task 8.** Make sure the submodule is on the `main` branch, keeping the edit you made, then commit it.

 <details><summary>💡 Hint</summary>

-`git switch main` moves you onto the branch.
-Your uncommitted change comes along.
+`git switch main` is a no-op here, since `git submodule add` already left you on `main`.
+Get in the habit anyway: it is not a no-op after a plain `git submodule update`, which always detaches HEAD, as you will see later in this exercise.

 </details>